AaltoSciComp/scicomp-docs/triton/tut/applications.rst

 Finland (but not at CSC) ``module load fgci-common`` will make our modules available on your cluster.

-.. exercise:: Applications-1: Tensorflow
+.. exercise:: Applications-1: Find Tensorflow documentation

-   Figure out how to use ``tensorflow`` (this is not a software problem, but an "assignment zero" searching the documentation problem).
-Make it work enough to run ``python`` and ``import tensorflow``.
+   This is an exercise in finding out how to use a new program on Triton.
+The goal is not to actually use tensorflow, but practice searching for information on it.

+   Figure out how to use ``tensorflow``:  What is the documentation page on scicomp.aalto.fi?
+Can you see any issues where others have asked for special support?

+   If you want to use Python, see if you can import it.
+For example, try to run ``python`` and then in Python run ``import tensorflow``.

 .. exercise:: Applications-2: Check your needs